rsmml/spectrm-challenge/README.md

   bundle install
   ```

-If this doesn't work, you might need to install another tools or software
+If this doesn't work, you might need to install other tools or software
 that some of the gems require.
 Follow the messages and install them.
-Run **bundle** until everything is OK !
+Run **bundle** until everything is OK!

 * **Set up Database**

-The following command will create databases based on database.yml ,
+The following command will create databases based on database.yml,
 load schema.rb, and seed the data by running seeds.rb.

 ```ruby